The UK is a proud spirits producing nation.

 Our spirits industry is a vital part of the tourism and hospitality sector.
 We can’t afford to put this great British success story at risk.

-That’s why we’re asking the Government to back the industry by reducing the burden on spirits duty and preventing the imposition of unfair tariffs on our world-leading products.
+That’s why we’re asking the Government to back the industry by reducing the burden of spirits duty and preventing the imposition of unfair tariffs on our world-leading products.

 Support the UK Spirits Alliance today

 Our supporters include micro businesses and craft distilleries, award-winning producers and internationally renowned brands.
 We are also joined by representatives from the hospitality and tourism industries.
 Members of our Alliance all benefit from the growing popularity of premium British spirits.

 Last year, independent research showed spirits generated £13bn for the economy and had an export value of £6 billion– making it the largest food and drink export.

 The number of distilleries in the UK has grown to 470 and the industry now supports hundreds of thousands of jobs across the UK.

 The spirit of entrepreneurship has led to the industry tripling in size in the last decade.
 As such, spirits duty receipts generated nearly £4bn for the Treasury – a year on year increase of more than 10%.